BB31420/AI-Auto-Video-Generator/README.md

  - On macOS, you can use Homebrew: brew install ffmpeg
  - On Linux, you can use your package manager (e.g., apt-get install ffmpeg on Ubuntu)
  - On Windows, you can download an installer from the official FFmpeg website
+5. Install spacy ```python -m spacy download en_core_web_sm```
+6. There may be one additional install requirement missing from these instructions.
+Please let me know if you encounter issues running the project or needed to install additional libraries or commands.
+Will update with a lockfile soon.

 ### Usage